blbecker/bckr.me/content/post/authenticated-repositories.md

 exampleUser:$2y$05$kXKPC7zN9J32KYLaiNRw9.HyEYT0yJ.zOkfqvwxYfUEuqSEMJxNLS
 ```

 We must then configure the webserver to authenticate a resource using this file.
 Doing so requires ensuring that the htpasswd file is readable by the user running the webserver.
-Nginx typically runs as the user `nginx` while Apache could be run by either `httpd` or `apache` depending on distribution.
+Nginx typically runs as the user `nginx`, while Apache could be run by either `httpd` or `apache` depending on distribution.
 In either case, this user may be determined by checking for which user is running the webserver process using `ps`.
 Once proper ownership and permissions are applied to the htpasswd file, basic auth may be configured by placing the following stanzas in the webserver configuration.

 #### Configure Nginx